NEXT UP ON this.

 That feeling of nausea should probably be haunting you – and at the time, you probably swore to yourself you’d never eat that much chocolate again.
 But the next time you come face-to-face with the sugary treat, you overindulge all over again.

-Before you start kicking yourself about it, taste experts from Deakin’s Centre for Advanced Sensory Science (CASS) have news for you: science can explain why we just can’t get enough of chocolate.
+Before you start kicking yourself about it, taste experts from Deakin’s Consumer-Analytical-Safety-Sensory (CASS) have news for you: science can explain why we just can’t get enough of chocolate.

 Professor Russell Keast, Director of CASS, says it’s chocolate’s perfect combination of sugar and fat that makes it so mouth-watering.